SRI-CSL/arsenal-base/regexp/README.md

 ## Building the Docker Images

-Run `docker-compose build` in the current directory to build all the docker images for the regexp example.
+To build all the docker images for the regexp example, execute the command

+  docker-compose build

+in the current directory.

+To rebuild a specific image, or several images but not all, append the corresponding service names from the docker-compose file at the end of the command, e.g.,

+  docker-compose build ui entity

 ## Running The Demo